dbaldes/ESP8266-OTP-Generator/README.md

 2. **Configuring the sketch:**
    - Update the Wi-Fi credentials (`ssid` and `password`) in the sketch with your network's details.
    - Set the NTP server address and the UTC offset in seconds for your time zone.
-   - Replace the placeholder for the `secret` byte array with your actual OTP secret key.
+   - Replace the placeholder for the `secret1` and `secret2` byte arrays with your actual OTP secret keys.
+   - Replace the labels "OTP1" and "OTP2" if needed.

 3. **Uploading the sketch:**
    - Connect your ESP8266 to your computer and select the correct board and port in the Arduino IDE.